hexcamp/hexcamp-dns/README.md

 }
 ```

 Finally, the `do_handle_request_hello` is a bit complicated, because we have to extract the name part from the query.
-For example, when you make a query for `patrick.hello.dnsfun.dev`, we return `hello, patrick`.
+For example, when you make a query for `patrick.hello.dnsfun.hex.camp`, we return `hello, patrick`.
 So part of this complexity here is taking the query, splitting it into parts like `["patrick", "hello", "dnsfun", "dev"]`, and then chopping the last parts off, leaving `["patrick"]`, and then creating a string from that.
 That is what the iterators are doing here.

 To get some nice error messages, we also create our own error type.
 This is something that [thiserror](https://docs.rs/thiserror) makes very easy, we can just create an enum and give it some information on how the errors should be displayed, and it takes care of the rest.